-In contrast to the ‘approved franchisor vendor’ legal summary memo approach to doing a franchise review, the Goldstein Law Firm, PLLC embraces a hands-on approach on all reviews.
+In contrast to the approved franchisor vendor’ legal summary memo approach to doing franchise reviews, the Goldstein Law Firm, PLLC embraces a hands-on approach on all reviews.
 Below are listed several franchise review programs, each of which involves the direct and personal participation of our senior franchise litigation partner, Jeffrey M. Goldstein.

 Franchise Review Program No. 1